breatheco-de/content/src/content/lesson/how-to-consume-an-api-in-python.md

 ---
-title: "¿How to consume an API in Python?"
+title: "How to consume an API in Python?"
 subtitle: "Learn how to consume an API in Python.
 Discover the essential steps to access and use external data in your applications.
 Boost your projects now!"
 tags: ["python", "apis"]
 authors: ["DF27ARTS"]